min2ha/ukwa-site/content/target/59868/index.en.md

   "subject": "Brexit"
 }

-# Sunday Express: THERESA MAY: We WILL leave the European Union

 The Prime Minister vows that she will not be derailed from her attempts to negotiate a deep and special partnership with the EU after Brexit